cstefanache/templlmos/debug/gui_gui-styles.md

     font-size: small;
     padding: 5px;
     border-bottom: 2px solid black;
-    user-select: none; /* This will prevent text selection */ }
+}

-/* This will apply styles to buttons inside titleBar */ .titleBar button {
+.titleBar button {
     border: none;
     background: none;
     cursor: pointer;
-    font-size: 6px;
+    font-size: 6;
     padding: 0;
+    -webkit-user-select: none; /* Safari */
+    -ms-user-select: none; /* IE 10+ */
+    user-select: none; /* Standard syntax */
 }

 ```</pre>
 ### Instruction: 2
-<pre style='text-wrap: wrap'>You are an AI programming assistant that generates only JS and CSS code.
+<pre style='text-wrap: wrap'>You are a frontend web developer, do not use jquery that writes only browser JS, JavaScript, HTML and CSS
 ### Instruction:

  css style for a .window class to follow the following rules:
 - white background color and a padding of 1px